All Episodes

 It is the regime saying the law does not apply to us.

-We're talking about a hundred thousand, a hundred eight thousand work permits the regime says they hand it out accidentally.
+We're talking about 100,000, 108,000 work permits the regime says they handed out accidentally.

-Because nobody's standing up and stopping him again, other than this judge who is trying to, but the judge is relying on the regime respecting the rule of law.
+Because nobody's standing up and stopping him again, other than this judge who is trying to.

 That's how judges enforce their orders.

-It's a the assumption that everybody's going to obey the law once commanded to, because there are severe penalties otherwise.
+It's the assumption that everybody's going to obey the law once commanded to, because there are severe penalties otherwise.

-To the judge, to the country, to the rule of law.
+But this regime is basically going you to the judge, to the country, to the rule of law.

 The Republicans in Congress did not try to stop this, at least not enough of them.